ChrisMagliano/EDA_spotify_songs/README.md

 2. **Handling missing values**;
 3. **Data cleaning** (drop useless columns and duplicated) and **formatting**.

-### Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis
-EDA process consists of exploring the dataset to answer key questions, such as:
+Exploratory Data Analysis (EDA) process consists of exploring the dataset to answer key questions, such as:
 - How has the number of released tracks changed over the years?
 - Does a preferred release month exist?
 - What are the most streamed songs and artists on Spotify?
 What about YouTube and TikTok?